salvedojuliao/course-vue/notes.md

         - Change dynamically?
 Use computed property
         - Update something?
 Use watcher

+- About this and that (from assignment 3) from Discord (WhiteLotus):
+    - You still have the wrong idea. this refers to the context of the component in Vue.
+    It's true that the setTimeout function normally creates its own this context but only if it is executing with the traditional function syntax function() {}.
+The difference is that an arrow function will always use the parent context of this, which in this case is the component.
+    This is the same with javascript

 - Methods vs Computed vs Watch?
     - Methods: Use for events or data that really needs to be re-evaluated all the time;
     - Computed: Use for data that depends on other data;